The True Cost Of A Family Movie Night

 • They are only moving about 1 mile from where they live now.

-• The Elementary School their kids will go to will be a worse one that they are currently at (more crowded, and a bit rougher).
+• The Elementary School their kids will go to will be a worse one than they are currently at (more crowded, and a bit rougher).

-• Based on who much they put into the house across the street, I’d say they are losing about $10,000 to $20,000 in enhancements and upgrades.
+• Based on how much they put into the house across the street, I’d say they are losing about $10,000 to $20,000 in enhancements and upgrades.

 • The economy isn’t that great, anything is still possible.